Choosing between Clay and Floqer for your go-to-market data needs often comes down to five questions:

 Explore ZoomInfo with a free Lite account or 7-day trial.

 Enrichment tools like Clay and Floqer fill in missing contact data well.
-But for organizations that want their data to reveal not just who to contact but why they're worth contacting now, the answer is a platform that owns its data, connects signals to outcomes, and delivers intelligence wherever your team works.
+But for organizations that want their data to reveal not just who to contact but why they are worth contacting now, the answer is a platform that owns its data, connects signals to outcomes, and delivers intelligence wherever your team works.

-That's what ZoomInfo was built to do, and after nearly two decades of investment in the data, the intelligence, and the access, no aggregator can replicate the foundation.
+That is what ZoomInfo was built to do, and after nearly two decades of investment in the data, the intelligence, and the access, no aggregator can replicate the foundation.